jafreedberg/arrival-time-prediction/README.md

 - SVM-NN Demo.ipynb: Dependencies: pytorch, sklearn, matplotlib, seaborn, pandas, and numpy

-     - This file contains the support vector machine demo.
-It uses the trained model provided in svm.joblib and predicts the delay of route 800.
+     - This file contains the support vector machine and neural networks demo.
+It uses both the trained models provided in svm.joblib and model2.pth, and predicts the delay of route 800.

 ## Pre Run Notebooks